drago-ex/database/readme.md

 ```
 extensions:

-	# Connect to database with dibi.
+	# connect to database with dibi
 	dibi: Dibi\Bridges\Nette\DibiExtension22

-# Credentials to the database
+# credentials to the database
 dibi:
 	host:
 	driver: